robenkleene/rep-grep/tests/data/markdown/markdown-syntax.md

     2. Suspendisse id sem consectetuer libero luctus adipiscing.

-It looks nice if you indent every line of the subsequent paragraphs, but here again, Markup will allow you to be
+It looks nice if you indent every line of the subsequent paragraphs, but here again, Markdown will allow you to be
 lazy:

     *   This is a list item with two paragraphs.